tpope/heroku-remote/README.markdown

     $ heroku checkout -b still-working v122

+### heroku sha

+Show the commit SHA for the currently deployed or given release.
+Useful if you need to break out of the box offered by the built-ins.

+    $ git cherry -v $(heroku sha)
+    $ git log $(staging sha)...$(production sha)

 ### heroku remote:add

 Adds the application as a Git remote named after itself.
-This is useful if you need to break out of the box offered by the above commands.

-    $ heroku remote:add --app myapp-staging

-Normally you would use this with [binstubs][]:
+Useful if you've been using [binstubs][] with no remote.

     $ staging remote:add